mikkmait/voting-dev/README.md

 # voting-dev

-A development verion of a web application utilizing node.js, express, mongoDB and other smaller modules to run a live voting functionality.
+A development version of a web application utilizing node.js, express, mongoDB and other smaller modules to run a live voting functionality.

 This app is created as a part of a theatre performance, to have an option for the audience to vote for possibilities happening on stage.